(480) 409-7703 Contact

 Procedure

-Before your Occipital nerve block Gilbert pain specialists will tell you if you need to stop taking medications such as blood thinners or immunosuppressant medication to reduce your risk of complications.
+Before your Occipital nerve block Arizona pain specialists will tell you if you need to stop taking medications such as blood thinners or immunosuppressant medication to reduce your risk of complications.
 Those on blood thinners or who have poorly controlled heart disease or diabetes are not candidates for occipital nerve blocks.
 If you have an infection of any form, you should reschedule your injections until it has dissipated.

 During the nerve block, you’ll be asked to lay on your stomach.
 The healthcare professional performing the procedure will apply an anesthetic to the back of your head just above your neck before inserting a needle into the injection site until reaching the occipital nerve where they’ll inject the medication.
 The procedure takes only a few minutes, and you may experience numbness at the injection site as the medication takes effect.